-On Campus: The M.L.I.S. program is offered on the New Brunswick Campus of Rutgers University.
-The program on campus offers the full range of courses described on this website for the program under Curriculum and Requirements and Plans of Study.
+On Campus: The MLIS program is offered on the New Brunswick campus of Rutgers University.
+The program on campus offers the full range of courses described on this website for the program under Curriculum & Courses.
 We have about 325 students on campus, about half full-time and half part-time.
 Courses are held during the day and in the evening, although it is not likely that you can complete your degree without taking at least some courses during the day.
 Some on-campus courses have an online component.
 The Admissions Committee reviews applications on a rolling basis and students can be admitted for either the Fall or Spring terms, depending on when they apply.

-Entry into the Masters of Library and Information Science degree program is competitive and is affected by the quality and academic promise of the pool of candidates.
+Entry into the MLIS degree program is competitive and is affected by the quality and academic promise of the pool of candidates.
+In evaluating credentials, the admissions committee looks for both potential for graduate study and potential for service to the profession.
 GRE scores or a transcript showing completion of another graduate degree, undergraduate and graduate academic records, letters of recommendation and a personal statement are all considered in the selection process.
-In evaluating credentials, the admissions committee looks for both potential for graduate study and potential for service to the profession.
 Specific admissions requirements are as follows:

 In making decisions, the Admissions Committee may deem that extremely good grades and/or other positive factors may outweigh poor GRE scores, but the minimum percentiles must be met.
 Conversely, high GRE scores may compensate for GPAs that do not fully meet the B standard.